 Host a React app as a live URL.

-Zip up your `dist` or `build` folder, drop it here, and your React app goes live at a clean URL.
+Zip up your `dist` or `build` folder, drop it here, and your React app goes live at its own link on nudgehost.site.
 No deploy config, no environment setup.

 Key points

-- Zip the output folder from `vite build` or `npm run build` and upload; the app goes live at a public URL.
+- Zip the output folder from `vite build` or `npm run build` and upload; the app goes live at its own subdomain, like your-name.nudgehost.site.

 - Client-side routing works via a built-in SPA fallback that rewrites unknown paths to index.html.

-- Static assets in the bundle (images, fonts, CSS) load from their hashed filenames as the build emits them.
+- The app serves at the root of its link, so hashed asset paths (images, fonts, CSS) load exactly as the build emits them.

-- Free with no signup; 25MB compressed handles most prototype builds and small production apps.
+- Free with no signup; 25MB unpacked handles most prototype builds and small production apps.

 Client-side routing is the one detail that catches people out.
 A React app using React Router or TanStack Router handles its own URLs in JavaScript, which means a direct request to `/about` would normally 404 on a static host because there's no `/about/index.html`.
-NudgeHost handles this with an SPA fallback: any path that doesn't match a file in the bundle gets rewritten to `/index.html`, and the router takes it from there.
-If you'd rather opt out, the fallback is a per-link setting.
+NudgeHost handles this with an SPA fallback.
+Any path that doesn't match a file in the bundle gets rewritten to `/index.html`, and the router takes it from there; requests for actual files that are missing still 404.
+When the app calls an external API, that request answers to CORS, the browser rule the API itself has to allow.

 If your build is more than 25MB compressed, the usual culprit is unminified source maps or unused public-folder images shipped with the bundle.
-Strip source maps from the production build and audit the public folder before zipping.
-For multi-page projects, the same share a ZIP file flow handles plain HTML and CSS without a framework, and publish a Claude artifact or host a v0 export handle AI-builder outputs that share the same shape.
-If you're working in Vue rather than React, deploy a Vue build as a link is the sibling page covering Vite and Nuxt static builds.
+Strip source maps from the production build and audit the public folder before zipping; oversized hero images are a frequent offender, and you can convert PNG to WebP to shave them down first.
+For multi-page projects without a framework, you can upload a ZIP and the bundle serves as a small static site, the same way you'd put a Claude output online or publish a v0.dev component.
+If you're working in Vue rather than React, you can publish a Vite or Nuxt static build from the sibling page that covers Vite and Nuxt static builds.

-Free on the free plan for ten active builds.
+Ten active builds on the free plan, no signup needed.
 Build sizes for typical prototypes are well under the 25MB ceiling; production apps that ship hundreds of vendored libraries are where the Pro plan's higher limit pays off.
 Custom domains and password protection live on Pro too, which matter when the URL is going to a client rather than a friend.

 Which folder do I zip, `src` or `dist`?

-The build output folder: `dist` for Vite, `build` for Create React App.
+The build output folder, `dist` for Vite and `build` for Create React App.
 The source folder isn't directly servable.

 Will client-side routes like /about work?

 Yes.
 The SPA fallback rewrites unmatched paths to index.html so your router can pick them up.
-Switch it off in link settings if you'd rather get a real 404.
+Requests for files that don't exist in the bundle still return a real 404.

 Can I use environment variables?